Euler and Laplace integral representations of GKZ hypergeometric functions: Introduction

-We denote by $z_\s^{\infty}$ the point near $z_T^\infty$ the $j$-th coordinate of which is $0$ unless $j\in \s$.
+Let $z_\s^{\infty}$ be the point near $z_T^\infty$ of which the $j$-th coordinate is $0$ unless $j\in \s$.
 In a sense, $z_\s^\infty$ plays the role of a critical point in the method of stationary phase.
 Namely, the cycles $\Gamma_{\s,h}$ are characterized by the behaviour of the integrand of (\ref{MixedIntegral}) near the special point $z_\s^{\infty}$.
 The general construction above can be carried out in quite an explicit manner.
-Indeed, after a suitable sequence of coordinate transformations, each cycle $\Gamma_{\s,h}$ can be constructed as a product of Pohhammer cycles and the Hankel contour.
+Indeed, after a sequence of coordinate transformations, each cycle $\Gamma_{\s,h}$ can be constructed as a product of Pohhammer cycles and Hankel contour.
 Thanks to this explicit construction, we can also expand the integral (\ref{MixedIntegral}) along the cycle $\Gamma_{\s,h}$ into a hypergeometric series converging near the point $z_T^\infty$.
 In \S\ref{SectionEuler}, we give an explicit transformation matrix between two basis of solutions $\Phi_T$ and $\Gamma_T$ in terms of the character matrices of the finite Abelian groups $G_{\s}$ (\cref{thm:fundamentalthm3}).
 The homology intersection matrix $\left(\langle \Gamma_{\s_1,h_1},\check{\Gamma}_{\s_2,h_2}\rangle_h\right)$ is naturally block-diagonalized in the sense that $\langle \Gamma_{\s_1,h_1},\check{\Gamma}_{\s_2,h_2}\rangle_h=0$ unless $\s_1=\s_2$.
 Finally, we can evaluate the diagonal term $\langle \Gamma_{\s,{\bf 0}},\check{\Gamma}_{\s,{\bf 0}}\rangle_h$ as a periodic function in parameters when the group $G_{\s}$ is the trivial Abelian group ${\bf 0}$.
 A table comparing our construction with the method of stationary phase is the following.